 It is important to note that a large portion of the Township's net position (deficit) consists of investments in capital assets (land, buildings, vehicles, equipment and infrastructure) and not in cash or cash investments; therefore, the majority of these assets are not available to be used for day-to-day operations.
-At the close of the most recent fiscal year, 51% of the Township's total assets consisted of capital assets with the remaining 49% consisting primarily of current assets (cash, marketable securities, receivables, prepaid expenses, and inventory) and long-term receivables.
+At the close of the most recent fiscal year, 49% of the Township's total assets consisted of capital assets with the remaining 51% consisting primarily of current assets (cash, marketable securities, receivables, prepaid expenses, and inventory) and long-term receivables.
 Deferred outflows are not considered assets.

-The unrestricted portion of net deficit is \$(120,425,482), and the total net deficit is \$(30,235,756).
-This is the eighth year reporting a net deficit.
-This trend will continue as it is a direct result of the net pension liability of over \$24M and net OPEB liability of over \$81M.
+The unrestricted portion of net deficit is \$(88,750,078), and the total net position is \$5,807,010.
+This is the first time in nine years that total net position is positive and not a deficit.
+The unrestricted portion will continue to be a deficit as it is a direct result of the net pension liability of over \$41M and net OPEB liability of over \$78M.
 This negative balance of net position, called net deficit, has been the new normal for many municipalities as they are all required to show their net pension liability and net OPEB liability.
-The net investment in capital assets totaled \$81,945,737.
-At the fund level, which does not have these obligations reported, the Township has positive balances in all fund types and in each of the individual funds within the fund types
+The net investment in capital assets totaled \$85,912,850.
+At the fund level, which does not have these obligations reported, the Township has positive balances in all fund types and in each of the individual funds within the fund types.